Homemade Lox Spread

 Storage

 Lox spread will keep for up to a week in an airtight container in the refrigerator.
-If you are planning to make it ahead for a brunch or gathering of any sort, it’s best made about 2 days ahead of time and stored in the fridge until just before serving.
+If you are planning to make it ahead for a brunch or gathering of any sort, it’s best made about 1 day ahead of time and stored in the fridge until just before serving.
+The flavors improve after a few hours in the fridge as the ingredients meld together.

 • On a bagel!
 Toasted or not, your preference.
 Some great bagel varieties to pair with lox spread are everything, sesame, poppy, onion, and plain.
 I would steer clear of sweeter bagels, like cinnamon raisin, but other people love the flavor contrast.